 The Challenges of Money & Wealth

-In the face of our fast-changing world, understanding our relationship with money, success or achievements, and how it affects our happiness and well-being, is key in maintaining our emotional overall well-being.
-In my work with clients, covering the non-financial complexities surrounding money and wealth, it has become apparent that successful and intelligent people – who have almost everything money can buy – will experience unfulfilling personal relationships, challenges with their partner or children, or feeling anxious, stressed, ’emptiness’ or ‘inner dissatisfaction’, but are not able to explain why.
+In the face of our fast-changing world, understanding our relationship with money, success or achievements, and how it affects us, is key in maintaining our emotional and overall well-being.
+In my work with clients, covering the non-financial complexities surrounding money and wealth, it has become apparent that successful and intelligent people – who have almost everything money can buy – will experience increased stress, unfulfilling personal relationships, challenges with their partner or children, a feeling of ’emptiness’ or ‘inner dissatisfaction’, but are not able to explain why.
 The answer is simple.
 Unknown to them, their relationships with money, wealth, fame or success, are skewed.

-Helping individuals and families promote healthy dialogues and discussions, find solutions to challenges associated with money and wealth, understanding the emotional side of succession planning and the meaning of wealth, preparing the next generation, finding purpose, marriage challenges, raising sensible and balanced kids or learning to manage family office and trust’s communication or management issues – is at the core of what we do.
+Helping individuals and families promote healthy dialogues and discussions, find solutions to challenges associated with money and wealth, understand the emotional side of estate planning and the meaning of wealth, prepare the next generation, find purpose, overcome marriage challenges, raise sensible and balanced kids or learn how to effectively manage family office communicate – is at the core of what we do.

 “Bottom line is, I didn’t return to Apple to make a fortune.
 I’ve been very lucky in my life and already have one.
 When I was 25, my net worth was $100 million or so.
 I decided then that I wasn’t going to let it ruin my life.
 There’s no way you could ever spend it all, and I don’t view wealth as something that validates my intelligence.”
 Steve Jobs